CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

 ++++++++++
 Contributions are welcomed!
 Please see :ref:`contribute`.

-Our current build system only supports `Unix-like`_ systems, and dependencies include Sphinx_ and Python_.
+Our current build system only supports `Unix-like`_ systems, and dependencies include Sphinx_, Python_, and `sphinxcontrib-matlabdomain`_.
+For details see `building the documentation`_.

 Unit tests require the xUnit_ toolbox.